Back to Blog

 Understanding Turnover Ratio: A Crucial Metric for Investors

-When diving into the world of mutual funds, one term you’re likely to encounter is the turnover ratio.
+When diving into the world of mutual funds and ETFs, one term you’re likely to encounter is the turnover ratio.
 This metric is pivotal in understanding the trading activity and management style of a fund.
 Whether you're a seasoned investor or just getting started, grasping the concept of turnover ratio can help you make more informed decisions about where to place your hard-earned money.
+It's a key indicator that can reveal hidden costs and tax implications, ultimately impacting your investment returns.

 What is Turnover Ratio?

 The turnover ratio measures how frequently a fund or portfolio buys and sells its holdings over a specific period, typically one fiscal year.
-Expressed as a percentage, it indicates the proportion of a portfolio’s equities that are replenished or replaced.
+Expressed as a percentage, it indicates the proportion of a portfolio’s holdings that are replenished or replaced.
 This provides insight into the fund's trading activity and management style, allowing investors to assess potential impacts on costs and taxes.
+Think of it as a measure of how "active" a fund manager is in managing the portfolio.
+A higher turnover ratio generally means the fund manager is actively trying to time the market or capitalize on short-term opportunities.

 Calculating Turnover Ratio